soos3d/universal-accounts-arbitrum/README.md

 ## Key Benefits

 ### For Users
-- **No more bridging**: Use your USDC on Base to mint an NFT on Avalanche directly
+- **No more bridging**: Use your USDC on Base to mint an NFT on Arbitrum directly
 - **Unified balance**: See your total assets across all chains in one place
 - **Single account**: One address to manage, regardless of which chain you're using
 - **Flexible gas payments**: Pay transaction fees with whatever tokens you have available